Lawrence N Leung

 New to Grow

+I offer a safe, personable, and humorous space to unburden yourself through therapy that past clients have described as gentle purposeful conversation.
+I also aim to provide a gender- and ND-affirming space, specializing in therapy for LGBTQ teens and young adults with depression.
+I also work with parent coaching, intergenerational trauma, and BPD.
 The first session is an opportunity for us to get to know each other.
 Fit is one of the most important factors in what makes therapy effective.
-I will ask questions to understand your history and goals for therapy, and I welcome curiosity from you about why I ask certain questions or about my approach and experience.
+I will ask questions to understand your story and goals for therapy, and I welcome curiosity from you about why I ask certain questions or about my approach and experience.
 I follow your lead with what feels most important to you and am always open to feedback.
-Sessions are about 55 minutes long.
+Typical sessions are about 55 minutes long, but EAP sessions are about 45 minutes long.

 Therapy is ultimately a conversation between two people, so I strive to have our sessions feel like any other human-to-human interaction.
-Many of my clients have shared that sessions with me feel safe, allowing for exploration and feeling challenged as we try something new.
+Many of my clients have shared that sessions with me feel like a gentle conversation with direction, and appreciate my sense of humor.
 Being able to understand the past experiences we carry allows us to shed them and create our own meaning and new experiences.

 Many of my clients are folks who have tried therapy before and find the coping skills/worksheet-approach hasn't worked for them.
 I work particularly well with folks trying therapy for the first time, LGBTQ teens and young adults with depression, and parents.
 I also have experience working with folks who experience suicidal ideation, difficulties connecting with others, and folks with BPD.
 My approach is more exploratory and conversational rather than directive.